David L. and Elsie M. Dodd Professor of Finance

 About

-I am the David L. and Elsie M. Dodd Professor of Finance at Columbia Business School and co-director of the Private Equity Program.
-I am also a Research Associate at the National Bureau of Economic Research (NBER), an associate editor at the Review of Financial Studies, Journal of Financial Economics and Journal of Corporate Finance and co-editor of the Journal of Economics & Management Strategy.
+I am also a Research Associate at the National Bureau of Economic Research (NBER), an associate editor at the Review of Financial Studies, Journal of Financial Economics, Journal of Corporate Finance, and Management Science.
+I edited the JCF Special Issue on Private Equity and act as co-editor of the Journal of Economics & Management Strategy.

 Recent Research